Battle of Jaffna (2006)

-The Battle of Jaffna was a battle fought in two phases in August and October 2006 for the Jaffna peninsula.
+The Battle of Jaffna was fought in two phases in August and October 2006 for the Jaffna peninsula.
 It was the fourth battle for the peninsula since the start of the Sri Lankan civil war.

-Build-Up
+Build-up

 With the peace talks breaking down in early 2006 between the Government and the LTTE, both parties were now preparing for the recommencement of hostilities.
-On May 25th, the LTTE suffered a setback when their OIC of the Nagarkovil Forward Defence Line and former commander of the Charles Anthony Brigade, Lt.
+On May 25, the LTTE suffered a setback when their OIC of the Nagarkovil Forward Defence Line and former commander of the Charles Anthony Brigade, Lt.
 Col. Veeramani, was killed in an accidental explosion.
 A few days before his death, Veeramani complained that the SLA troopers were provoking LTTE fighters by hurling stones and firing shots towards their positions.

 Battle

 Tamil Tiger offensive

-On August 11, 2006 fighting was renewed for control of the Jaffna peninsula, after six years of a World War One-like stalemate position.
+On August 11, 2006, fighting was renewed for control of the Jaffna peninsula, after six years of a World War One-like stalemate position.
 The mainland Jaffna Peninsula had been cut off by land from the rest of Sri Lanka after the Tigers (LTTE) overran the Elephant Pass base in early 2000.
 The only way the peninsula received supplies and fresh troops was by sea or air.

 The LTTE Launched a preemptive attack on the Main SLN base (China Bay) in Trincomalee.
 The objective of the attack was to capture the naval base for at least couple of weeks and thereby cut off the supplies for the 40000 troops in the Jaffna peninsula.
 The major offensive against the Trincomalee Harbor was met with immediate resistance forcing tigers to retreat with heavy casualties after days of fighting.
 Even though the offensive failed the Tigers launched a massive ground attack on the forward defense lines in Muhmalai and Nargakovil.

 Initially the Tigers broke through SLA positions and advanced north towards Jaffna, but after 10 hours of fierce fighting they were beaten back and returned to their original positions.
 The Sri Lankan government claimed that up to 700 rebels and 150 soldiers were killed in only 5 days of fighting by August 16, claiming that another 300 soldiers were wounded.

 The LTTE continued to wage multiple smaller scale offensives with their troops from the Charles Antony Brigade and Jeyanthan Brigade actively attacking the SLA lines, but they were beaten back after suffering heavy casualties.
 By the end of the week the Tigers stationed themselves in their previous defence lines.
 Small skirmishes continued to occur between both sides during the next couple of months.
-During that time, the LTTE suffered another setback when the commander of the Victor Anti-Tank Unit, Lt.Col Akbar, was killed by random SLA shelling on October 7th while inspecting the forward defence lines at Muhamalai.
+During that time, the LTTE suffered another setback when the commander of the Victor Anti-Tank Unit, Lt.Col Akbar, was killed by random SLA shelling on October 7 while inspecting the forward defence lines at Muhamalai.